Chart Color Schemes

 The level of residential development activity in Pimpama - North was found to be higher than 90% of real estate markets across the country

-New homes are being built at an average construction cost of $336,000, below the regional average, suggesting more affordable housing options for buyers.
-In FY-26, $944,000 in commercial approvals have been registered, indicating a predominantly residential focus.
-Compared to Rest of Qld, Pimpama - North records 141.0% more new home approvals per person, offering buyers greater choice.
+This financial year, $944,000 in commercial approvals have been registered, reflecting the area's residential nature.
+Compared to the Rest of Qld, Pimpama - North has recorded 141.0% more new home approvals per person, offering buyers greater choice.
 However, development activity has moderated in recent periods.
-This is substantially higher than the national average, suggesting strong developer confidence in the location.
-New development consists of 51.0% detached houses and 49.0% medium to high-density housing, featuring an increasing blend of attached housing types offering choices across price ranges.
+Nationally, the location shows strong developer confidence due to its substantially higher approval rates.
+New development consists of 51.0% detached houses and 49.0% medium and high-density housing, providing choices across price ranges from spacious family homes to compact options.
+This shift from the area's existing housing (currently 80.0% houses) indicates decreasing developable sites and reflects changing lifestyles.

-This represents a notable shift from the area's existing housing composition, currently at 80.0% houses, indicating decreasing availability of developable sites and reflecting changing lifestyles and demand for more diverse, affordable housing options.
-Pimpama - North reflects a developing area with around 109 people per approval.
-Population forecasts indicate Pimpama - North will gain 5,125 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+Pimpama - North has around 109 people per approval, reflecting a developing area.
+Population forecasts indicate it will gain 5,125 residents by 2041.
+At current development rates, new housing supply should meet demand comfortably, supporting good conditions for buyers and potential growth beyond current projections.

 Frequently Asked Questions - Development